 Instead, focus on one problem—preferably a big, expensive one to them—and SOLVE IT.
 This, of course, should already be within your specialized wheelhouse.
 The worst thing you can do is reach out to a client about something you offer to make their business better or fill a gap without actually being able to deliver on results.

 We repeat: THIS IS NOT THE TIME TO LEARN A NEW TRADE!

 Deliver the Hook

 Pay attention because THIS is important.
-The subject line of an email is your FIRST—and sometimes ONLY—chance to catch their attention.
+The subject line of a cold email (or any email for that matter) is your FIRST—and sometimes ONLY—chance to catch their attention.
 Consider this the digital version of the saying “you only have ONE CHANCE to make a great first impression” if you will.

-Your subject line needs to pack a punch.
+Your email subject line needs to pack a punch.